-- B.A. in African American and African Studies and Political Science, University of Michigan (1993)
+- B.A. in Afroamerican & African Studies and Political Science, University of Michigan (1993)

 Geographical Areas of Specialization: Africa, North America, Senegal

-Topical Interests: circulation and value, material and visual culture, gender and Islam
+Topical Interests: Circulation and value, material and visual culture, photography, gender and Islam

 My research analyzes the politics of social production and value, material culture, visuality, gender, Islam, and globalization.
 These interests have emerged from my fieldwork in Senegal and with Senegalese migrants in New York City and Chicago.
 My fieldwork in Senegal from 1999-2000 resulted in the book, Muslim Families in Global Senegal (Indiana University Press 2011).
 I analyze Muslim trade networks and the transmission of enduring social value though cloth and religious offerings.
 Highlighting women's participation in these networks and the financial strategies they rely on, I consider the connections between economic profits and ritual and social authority.
 I argue that these strategies are not responses to a dispersed community in crisis, but rather produce new roles, wealth, and worth for Senegalese women in all parts of the globe.